gehrisandro/tailwind-merge-php/README.md

 ------

-**Tailwind CSS Merge for PHP** is a PHP package that allows you to merge multiple Tailwind CSS classes by automatically resolving conflicts between classes by removing classes conflicting with a class defined later. \
+**TailwindMerge for PHP** allows you to merge multiple [Tailwind CSS](https://tailwindcss.com/) classes and automatically resolves conflicts between classes by removing classes conflicting with a class defined later.

-Essentially, a PHP port of [tailwind-merge](https://github.com/dcastil/tailwind-merge) by [dcastil](https://github.com/dcastil).
+A PHP port of [tailwind-merge](https://github.com/dcastil/tailwind-merge) by [dcastil](https://github.com/dcastil).

 Supports Tailwind v3.0 up to v3.3.